iuliet716/flash-attention-cuda-from-scratch/README.md

 Each optimization step is preserved separately to show how individual design affects performance.

-See [docs](./docs/README.md) for detailed design notes and Nsight Compute profiles.
+See [docs](./docs/README.md) for detailed design notes and Nsight Compute analysis.

 [Dao-AILab/flash-attention](https://github.com/Dao-AILab/flash-attention) provides the official implementation.